Improved invariant polytope algorithm and applications: Modified Gripenberg algorithm

+is the current lower bound for the $\JSR$.
+In other words, we sort out matrix products whose averaged norm is less than the current lower $b_-$ bound of the $\JSR$.
+For each $k$ the $\JSR$ lies in the interval $[b_-,\ b_+]$ with

+Note that $b_-$ is monotone increasing and $b_+$ is monotone decreasing.
+If $\delta<1$ Gripenberg's algorithm terminates~\cite{Grip96}, i.e.\ there exists $K\in\NN$ such that $C_K=\emptyset$ and the $\JSR$ is computed up to an accuracy of $\delta$, i.e.\ $b_-/b_+\leq \delta$.
+For real-world applications Gripenberg's algorithm works well for $\delta\leq0.95$.
+For larger $\delta$ the number of products to compute is usually too large.
+Figure~\ref{fig_grip} shows how to estimate the $\JSR$ using Gripenberg's algorithm for a concrete set of matrices.
+For some vertex $w=A_j$, $v\in V_k$, $k\in\NN$, we say that $w$ is a \emph{child} of $v$, and that $v$ is the \emph{parent} of $w$.

-The modified Gripenberg algorithm~\ref{alg_modgrip} uses a different selection mechanism.
-Instead of dismissing products with norms less than some threshold, it keeps the products with highest and lowest norms, products with norms in between are thrown away.
-This way, the algorithm cannot determine upper bounds for the $\JSR$ anymore, but it still works for finding s.m.p.s of considerably length.
+The modified Gripenberg algorithm~\ref{alg_modgrip} uses a different mechanism to sort out matrix products.
+Instead of just dismissing products with norms less than some threshold, it furthermore only keeps products with highest and lowest norms,

-\begin{theorem} The modified Gripenberg algorithm~\ref{alg_modgrip} has linear complexity in the number $J=\#\mathcal{A}$ of matrices , in the number $N\in\NN$ of kept products in each level and in the maximal length $D\in\NN$ of the products. \end{theorem} \begin{proof} In every iteration, in total $D$ many, the algorithm computes at most $2\cdot N\cdot J$ norms and spectral radii. \end{proof}
+\begin{theorem} The modified Gripenberg algorithm~\ref{alg_modgrip} has linear complexity in the number $J=\#\mathcal{A}$ of matrices , in the number $N\in\NN$ of kept products in each level and in the maximal length $D\in\NN$ of the products. \end{theorem} \begin{proof} In every iteration, in total $D$ many, the modified Gripenberg algorithm computes at most $2\cdot N\cdot J$ norms and spectral radii. \end{proof}